-The elevators can become real vehicles able to make us travel inside a skyscraper, or between one skyscraper and another in a city that will develop on several vertical and horizontal floors.
+The elevators can become real vehicles capable of making us travel inside a skyscraper, or between one skyscraper and another in a city that will develop on several vertical and horizontal floors.

 On a technical and economic level, cable lifts begin to suffer with heights exceeding 400 meters.
 In other words?
 They become inefficient and unsustainable.

-The theoretical capabilities of a Multi “Maglev lift”, the company said, could even cover heights of 5000 meters.
-On the practical and current level, however, the system can already withstand heights of up to 1600 meters without problems and without loss of efficiency.
+The theoretical capabilities of a Multi "Maglev lift", let the company know, can even cover heights of 5000 meters.
+On the practical and current level, however, the system can already withstand heights up to 1600 meters without problems and without loss of efficiency.

 I don't know if I am astonished at the data itself or imagine a skyscraper 5 kilometers high.

 "Multi is an ideal solution for the United Arab Emirates, the country that most of all is adopting frontier technologies in its urban development," says Prof. Michael CesarzMiguel, CEO of Multi.

 The tallest skyscrapers that house the current elevator technology require increasingly solid and heavier cables, but the oscillations of the skyscrapers due to the wind can put them under real stress, up to requiring the suspension of service on particularly windy days.